View essential information and videos about the changes to teaching and learning and campus facilities from September 2020

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-To join this programme you need to have completed a Foundation Degree in Early Years Practice.
+To join this programme you need to have completed a foundation degree in Early Years Practice or a related subject.
 If you have an equivalent qualification, please check to ensure this is acceptable.
 It is desirable to be in a practice-based role within your setting.

 Recognition of Prior Learning